AlexJameson/auto-forwarder-bot/README.md

 The bot tries to map the hashtags received to the values from a from a [predefined dictionary](./hashtag_map.py).
 This dictionary contains hashtags and corresponding topic IDs.
 Hashtags are unique and serve as keys while the topic IDs can repeat so that a single topic can contain messages having several different hashtags.

 You don't need topic IDs until you want to contribute to the above mentioned dictionary.
-The bot accepts only hashtags as commands.
+The bot accepts only hashtags as command arguments.

 If a message has one or more hashtags that are not listed in the table below, and has no messages from the table, the bot sends such message to the *Miscellaneous* topic whose ID is `30`.

-The following table displays available hashtags and topics (in Russian):
+The following table displays available hashtags, topics, and topic IDs (in Russian):

 | Hashtag            |    Topic   | ID  |
 |--------------------|------------|-----|